-GIS Compilation
+GIS compilation

 The GIS data for the irrigated agriculture section of this study is stored in a file geodatabase that contains both attributes and spatial locations of this data.
-It contains five feature classes and one table: YakimaGWMA (polygon, GWMA boundary), WSDACrop_2015 (polygons, crop identification), Lagoons (points), Ponds (points), and CAFO_Pen_Compost (polygons, boundaries of pens and compost areas).
+It contains 6 feature classes and one table: YakimaGWMA (polygon, GWMA boundary), WSDACrop2015 (polygons, crop identification), TriticaleDoubleCrop2015 (polygons, crop identification), Lagoons (points), Ponds (points), and CAFO_Pen_Compost (polygons, boundaries of pens and compost areas).
 This database also contains a table, IrrigatedMassBalance, which contained the mass balance calculations and results.